minexew/minexew.github.io/_posts/2018-12-29-mascotcapsule.md

 It uses several kinds of value packing to maximize efficiency.
 We don't yet have full understanding of all the fields, but it's enough to dump geometry and texture mapping.
 Interestingly enough, a MBAC file doesn't actually tell you which texture belongs to it.
 When loading the Figure in game, you have to manually bind a texture through the `Figure.setTexture` method.

-In practice, while Galaxy of Fire has 46 different MBAC models, it only uses 5 textures for all of them.
+In practice, while Galaxy of Fire has 46 different MBAC models, it only uses 5 textures for all of them and they're all just BMP images.
+No fancy encoding, no funky color spaces, no swizzling of texture coordinates!
+I'm not sure whether I should rejoice or be disappointed.

 {% include figure.html alt="Galaxy on Fire ships.bmp" src="2018-12-29-mascotcapsule/gof-ships.png" caption="This 256x256x8-bit texture is used for all the spaceships, asteroids and a few other effects in GoF" %}